HK-KINGDOM/image-processing-from-scratch/README.md

 * generalized hough transform
 template match of images, detects a given template in an query image.
 The vote space is implemented with a sparse vector to support big images.

+* closed-form image matting
+a classic image matting algorithm proposed in ***A Closed-Form Solution to Natural Image Matting***

 * a lot to be continued...